niranman/Water-Balance-Site-Based/README.md

 soil data can be downloaded from https://www.longpaddock.qld.gov.au/silo/gridded-data/#8-day ET

 use R code: ET&rain4WBmodel.r to create daily datasets from downloaded MODIS ET and SILO rainfall

+or else, the model can be tested with the given RDS or CSV datasets .